 This means that they will be paying twice for their electricity, once to the fraudster and once to us.

 What we're doing

-We're working with the Citizens Advice Bureau, the Energy Retail Association and the other leading suppliers to launch the Top-up Safe Campaign.
+We're working with Citizens Advice, the Energy Retail Association and the other leading suppliers to launch the Top-up Safe Campaign.
 We'll be letting all of our Pay As You Go customers know about this in writing.
 But in the meantime, you can do the following:

 - Always use an official PayPoint or Post Office to buy your top-ups.

 - If you're not sure about the person at your door, check their ID and call the energy company they are claiming to be from.
 No supplier will sell top-ups door to door.

 If you know anyone illegally selling electricity meter top-ups, contact Crimestoppers anonymously on 0800 555 111.
 If you suspect that you've accepted a fraudulent top-up or notice any suspicious activity, please contact us straight away.